Amitha353/Machine-Learning-Foundation-Case-Study/README.md

 ### Deep Learning - Neural Networks - implicitly learn features
 * Neural Networks capture different types of image features at different layers and they get learnt automatically.
+* Pros : Enables learning features rather than hand tuning; Impressive performance gains for Computer Vision, Speech recognition, some text analysis;
+* Challenges : Requires a lot of data, and labelled data; Splitting training /validation set -> training deep neural network -> time consuming;
+* Computationally expensive and extremely hard to tune - choice of architectute, parameter types, hyperparameters, learning algorithm ,etc;

+#### Deep Features:
+* Deep Features = Deep Learning + Transfer Learning;
+* It allows to build neural networks even in the absence of large amount of data.
+* Transfer Learning - Use data from one task to help learn in another task;
+* Since there are many layers, the last few are relevant to the specific task.
+Hence the last few layers can be chipped of and the rest can then be feed into other algorithm for attaining predictions.